yaqwsx/bcthesis/symdivine.md

 possible implementation of this interface, please see
 \autoref{sec:symdivine:smtstore}, where we provide in-depth description of \smt Store.
 Each data store keeps the explicit part of a state and the symbolic (data) part.
-We omit description of the explicit part of state as it implementation is trivial.
+We omit description of the explicit part of state as its implementation is trivial.
 The interface can be split into following categories: memory layout layer, transformations and analysis.